About the School

 2013: Paula Courteau, a key member of the research team, published her book for self-help called The Whole-Hearted Healing Workbook.
 This became a textbook in some of our courses, and introduced her projection technique to the general public.

-2015: On the research side, the team is applying their efforts to specific, serious diseases that have no current treatments in standard medical practice.
-They are also focused on exploring a new breakthrough in treating classes of diseases en masse, rather than in a piecemeal basis.
-It is a very exciting time to be in this field!
+2015: On the research side, the team started focusing their efforts on specific, serious diseases that have no current treatments in standard medical practice.

 …or visit our Forum